About the edition

 Thematic profile of the Yearbook Japan

-The Yearbook Japan is the core annual edition of the Russian Japanese community.
+The Yearbook Japan is the core annual edition of Russian academic community specializing in the sphere Japanese studies.
 The decision to publish it was taken on February 26, 1971 at a meeting of the Japanese studies section of the Scientific Council for the Coordination of Research Works in Oriental Studies of the Presidium of the USSR Academy of Sciences.
 The publication of the yearbook, launched in 1972 by the initiative group of Soviet Japanologists, has not been interrupted ever since.

-Since 2007, the materials of the yearbook have been placed in the Scientific Electronic Library (elibrary.ru) and are taken into account in the Russian Science Citation Index.
+Since 2007, the materials of the yearbook have been placed and archived in the Scientific Electronic Library (elibrary.ru) digital archive, and are taken into account in the Russian Science Citation Index.

 Founders and publishers

 The founder of the Yearbook Japan is the Institute of Oriental Studies of the Russian Academy of Sciences.

 In the Soviet period, the Yearbook, considered to be the organ of the Japanese studies section of the USSR Academy of Sciences, was published by the Nauka Publishing House with the support of two academic institutions: the Institute of Oriental Studies and the Institute of the Far East.